Who We Are

 Elizabeth Chapman Reilly, Artistic Director and Accompanist, is a founding leader of Pilgrim Festival Chorus.
 She is well known in southeastern Massachusetts as an accomplished and versatile accompanist.
 She studied piano, organ, and voice at Acadia University in Nova Scotia and subsequently earned her Master of Music degree from the University of Massachusetts in Amherst.

 Her lifelong passion for choral music and keen interest in history result in the development of interesting and engaging programs for PFC.
 Elizabeth and her husband John have been residents of Middleborough since 2015 and are the parents of two children.
-Jack is an engineer living in San Antonio.
+Jack is vice president of engineering for a New York company.
 Anne holds a PhD in history and has been the executive director of several local historical societies.
-She and her husband, Karl, frequently sing with PFC and recently welcomed their first child.
+She and her husband, Karl, frequently sing with PFC and last year welcomed their first child.